 EDUCATION Community Cooperative School

-Children & nurse lined up for hot lunch served by three women behind counter, Laurel House. [elem_026.jpg]
+Children & Grace Rood, nurse, lined up for a hot lunch served by three women behind counter, Laurel House. [elem_026.jpg]

 elem_032